jddecker/jddecker.github.io/content/blog/surviving tokyo quick travel tips/index.md

     * **[CDawgVA](https://www.twitch.tv/cdawgva)** - Fun, chaotic adventures in Japan, from biking cross-country to exploring niche subcultures.
     * **[robcdee](https://www.twitch.tv/robcdee)** - IRL streams featuring humor, spontaneous interactions, and deep dives into Tokyo's hidden gems.
 * Forums:
-    * **[r/JapanTravelTips](https://www.reddit.com/r/JapanTravelTips/)** - A helpful subreddit where travelers share tips, itineraries, and experiences.
-There's tons of great info on there, but you're bound to find different folks have different opinions.
-Just something to keep in mind.
+    * **[r/JapanTravelTips](https://www.reddit.com/r/JapanTravelTips/)** - A solid community for specific questions.
+Like any travel forum, take the some of the options with a grain of salt and use what works for you.
     * **[r/JapanTravel](https://www.reddit.com/r/JapanTravel)** - One of the biggest Japan travel subreddits, great for general questions, itinerary help, and travel updates.